romain-f5/dns-lb-bind/README.md

 Where the “\x44\x1c\x01\...” string comes from Wireshark.
 The nice thing is that you can grab the contents directly from Wireshark by exporting as *'escaped string'*.
-For the \x03\x6e\x73\x32\xc0 portion of the “expect mantra” – same principle as above – just took a portion of the DNS response to matched against.
+For the \x03\x6e\x73\x32\xc0 portion of the “expect mantra” – same principle as above – just took a portion of the DNS response to match against.